 At a closing in Rhode Island and Providence Plantations, will anyone give me a survey of the property I am purchasing?

 No. In Rhode Island, lenders do not require surveys.
 Unless the buyer requests a survey, no one will physically verify the boundaries of the property.
-In Massachusetts, a lender may require a plot plan of the property which does not formally locate all of the property boundaries, but it does locate the house in particular vicinity within the boundary lines.
+In Massachusetts, a lender may require a plot plan of the property which does not formally locate the property boundaries, but it does locate the house in particular vicinity within the boundary lines.

 Am I entitled to an appraisal of the real estate at the closing?